 The first priority of the federal government is the security of our nation and the safety of our citizens.
-In recent months, terrorist attacks have struck countries around the world, and we know too well this risk right here in the United States.
+Terrorist attacks continue to strike countries and communities around the world, and we know too well the risks we face right here in the United States.
 We must take steps now to improve our counterterrorism efforts, to enhance our screening processes, and to give law enforcement and intelligence communities with the tools they need to prevent terrorist attacks.
 That’s why I supported H.R.
 158, the Visa Waiver Program Improvement and Terrorist Travel Prevention Act, to close gaps in our screening processes and keep our country safer.
-It's also why I support efforts to rebuild and modernize our military and offer our troops a much deserved pay raise.
+It's also why I support efforts, including the recently enacted National Defense Authorization Act, to rebuild and modernize our military and offer our troops a much deserved pay raise.

 In addition to providing for our national defense, we must prepare for other threats like biological weapons, epidemics and outbreaks, and natural disasters.
 I am leading efforts in Congress to strengthen our national biodefense capabilities.
 Biodefense is our readiness for and protections against biological threats like Ebola, anthrax and other dangerous and deadly diseases and pathogens.

-Our national readiness and biodefense capabilities must continue to be improved.
-The threat to our national security posed by dangerous and deadly diseases and pathogens, like Ebola or anthrax, is constant and cannot be underestimated.
+There’s still work to be done to improve our national readiness and biodefense capabilities.
 Given reports that ISIS and other terrorist groups are pursuing chemical and biological weapons, we must act now to prepare ourselves for the challenges that these kinds of weapons pose to our collective health and national security.